 - McCormick's Grill Mates Montreal Chicken Seasoning, salt, and pepper to taste

-After the 7 minutes, release the valve at the top of the pressure cooker to lower the pressure.
+- After the 7 minutes, quick release the valve at the top of the pressure cooker to lower the pressure.

-Pour out the excess water from the Instant Pot.
-Turn on the saute' function.
+- Pour out the excess water from the Instant Pot.
+Turn the pot on the saute' function.

-Saute' both sides of the chicken until brown. (about 2-3 minutes each side) Remove the chicken from the pot and set aside.
+- Saute' both sides of the chicken until brown and cooked. (about 3-4 minutes each side) Remove the chicken from the pot and set aside.

-Add additional salt and pepper to taste if needed.
-Serve!
+- Add additional salt and pepper to taste if needed.